Daniel-Norman/FDPaint/README.md

 FPGA Paint Tool

 ## Introduction
 FDPaint is a basic version of a classic desktop paint program, such as MS Paint, built in Verilog to run on the Nexys3 FPGA.
+This program was a collaboration with [Fay Wu](https://github.com/mfaywu) for our final project submission for UCLA's CS M152A course.

 Sample Drawing: